The Playbook: A Step-by-Step Guide to the Perfect Interview

 Still nervous?
 Don’t sweat it.
 Keep in mind your potential employer is as exhausted from searching for a candidate as you are from job searching.
 He or she wants to hire you.
 All you have to do is remove their reservations about hiring you.

 Not getting enough interviews to begin with?
 You may need a resume refresh.
-If you’re starting from scratch, check out Resume.io and buid one five minutes.
-If you’d prefer to have your resume done for you, we recommend working with the extremely affordable and quality resume writers at TopResume.
+Whether you’re starting from scratch, need an update, or want a “done for you” option, I recommend working with the extremely affordable and quality resume writers at TopResume.